 The camera's back lamp will light green at this time.
 In this mode, your Macintosh recognizes the memory card loaded in the camera (or the camera's built-in memory if it does not have a memory card loaded) as a drive.
 The appearance of the drive icon depends on the Mac OS version you are using.

-- 7. Double-click the camera's drive icon. - 8.
-Drag the "DCIM" folder to the folder to which you want to copy it. - 9.
-After the copy operation is complete, drag the drive icon to Trash.
+6. Double-click the camera's drive icon.

+7. Drag the "DCIM" folder to the folder to which you want to copy it.